Van valuation – the ultimate guide

 This ‘ultimate guide’ to van values will help you accurately gauge the current market price for your used van.

 Van value can be tricky to understand at times, especially as many are high mileage with damage to match.
-Van owners often value their vans far higher than the average buyer would.
+Similar to when people value their cars, van owners often value their vans far higher than the average buyer would.

 Keep reading to find out more about the different elements that affect van values.

 Having a good idea of the trade value for your van can save you time and money, not only is it useful to put an accurate insurance figure down when it comes to renewal but if you come to sell to a dealer or even place a private advert you’ll know a reasonable price to aim for.

 Understanding what can affect the price of your van will also give you the chance to sort things that need fixing, or avoid the pitfalls of depreciation altogether.